How to Manage PTSD After Witnessing an Overdose

 Is Methamphetamine Addictive?

-As noted in their definition, not only is it addictive, it’s highly addictive.
+As noted in their definition, not only is it addictive, its highly addictive.
 Meth releases a sizable amount of dopamine in the brain and those feelings of pleasure are enormous.
 So much so that people quickly want to experience it again but as tolerance builds and they need to take more and more to achieve the same high.

 This creates and cements the cycle of addiction.
 Moreover, withdrawal, which is never pleasant, drives people to take more just to avoid those symptoms.